What’s up, guys—recently I got a question from a reader about discovering your passion:

 The major key for you is to take action.
 You need to start exposing yourself to the world and experiencing new things to shake up your reality.

-Life Flow has literally helped me re-discover myself.
+Brain FM has literally helped me re-discover myself.
 I cannot emphasize this enough!

 Meditation basically allows you to get in touch with your emotions, which is crucial if you want to discover your passions; you can’t have a passion if you aren’t even in touch with what you’re feeling.

-Life Flow is a combination of binaural beats, monaural beats, and isochronic tones, so it’s basically a series of frequencies that train your brain to enter into certain frequencies more easily.
+Brain FM is a combination of binaural beats, monaural beats, and isochronic tones, so it’s basically a series of frequencies that train your brain to enter into certain frequencies more easily.

 You have to ease your brain into it; if you have a bunch of repressed emotions (which I did, and you probably do too) it’s important to take it slow so that you can unpack them and deal with them.